cessamutiaraa/User-Behavioral-Analysis/README.md

 In order to find any trends or patterns, we did Exploratory Data Analysis (EDA) using Google Colaboratory which consist of analysis based on the distance, based on the time, based on month & days of the orders.
 ## Data Analysis & Visualization
 ### Customer Segmentation
-To segment the users, we used cluster analysis using Elbow Method and Silhouette Analysis.
+To segment the users, we used K-means clustering using Elbow Method and Silhouette Analysis.
 The variables we included in the analysis are total fare, number of passangers, distance, and days of the orders.
 For the categorical variables, we applied one-hot encoding to the data in order to convert it to numerical data.
 Thus, we can do clustering analysis.
 - Elbow Method
  ![image](https://user-images.githubusercontent.com/123222363/215431675-6216a5bf-8057-4f01-a1fd-49654ee6905e.png)